ChloeL-E/msp1/README.md

     -    #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

+      1. Upon arrival to webpage, the user is greeted with a clean, clear navigation bar with easily identifiable links to each page.
+      2. The navigation bar is designed so that it is always visible at the top of the page so that the user can easily navigate to another part of the site.

-    2. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the spa.
+    * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the spa.

+      1. The spas' name stands alone to the left of the navigation bar, making it clear and stand out.
+The hero image provides a visual, to let the use understand that it is immediately clear that they are visiting a spa website.

-    3. As a First Time Visitor, I want to understand what treatments and facilities are offered by the spa and find out the purpose, duration of treamtment and cost of each.
+    * As a First Time Visitor, I want to understand what treatments and facilities are offered by the spa and find out the purpose, duration of treamtment and cost of each.

+      1. The navigation bar has a clean and clear link to the TReatments page.
+Once the user has clicked the link, they are taken to the Treatments page which has image and text information on all of the spa treatments available.
+When the user hovers over the Treatment image, information about the duration and cost of the treatment is shown.

-    4. As a first time visitor, I want to the site to be visually appealing and give me a view about the style of the spa.
+    * As a first time visitor, I want to the site to be visually appealing and give me a view about the style of the spa.

+      1. T

-    5. As a first time user I also want to locate the Spas' social media links to see their followings on social media to determine how trusted and known they are and to see up to date posts of current events and new treatments available at the Spa.
+    * As a first time user I want to locate the Spas' social media links to see their followings on social media to determine how trusted and known they are and to see up to date posts of current events and new treatments available at the Spa.

+      1. The Footer

-    6. As a first time customer,  I want to be able to make a booking enquiry.
+    * As a first time customer,  I want to be able to make a booking enquiry.

-    7. As a first time customer, I want to be able to find out the location of the spa and how to contact the spa if required.
+    * As a first time customer, I want to be able to find out the location of the spa and how to contact the spa if required.

     <!--1.
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.